Terms of Service

 To the extent applicable, Provider warrants that the SaaS will perform materially as described in the Documentation for the applicable Order Form Term.
 The warranties set forth in this Section 8 do not apply and become null and void if Customer or any Authorized User: (1) breaches any provision of this Agreement; (2) does not promptly notify Provider in writing of any non-conformance regarding the warranty; (3) installs or uses the Services on or in connection with any hardware or software not specified in the Documentation or expressly authorized by Provider in writing; or (4) misuses the SaaS.
 In the event of a breach of a warranty in Section 8(a), Provider shall, at its sole option, either: (i) repair or replace the applicable SaaS, provided that Customer provides Provider with all information Provider reasonably requests to resolve the reported failure; or (ii) terminate this Agreement or the applicable Order Form(s) and refund the pro rata unused portion of any Fees paid for such SaaS, subject to Customer’s ceasing all use of the terminating SaaS.
 The remedies set forth in this Section 8(a) are Customer’s sole remedies and Provider’s sole liability under the limited warranties set forth in this Section 8(a).
 THE FOREGOING WARRANTIES DO NOT APPLY, AND PROVIDER STRICTLY DISCLAIMS ALL WARRANTIES, WITH RESPECT TO ANY THIRD-PARTY PRODUCTS.

 EXCEPT FOR THE LIMITED WARRANTY SET FORTH IN SECTION 8(A), THE PROVIDER IP IS PROVIDED “AS IS” AND “AS AVAILABLE” AND PROVIDER HEREBY DISCLAIMS ALL WARRANTIES, WHETHER EXPRESS, IMPLIED, STATUTORY, OR OTHERWISE.
 PROVIDER SPECIFICALLY DISCLAIMS ALL IMPLIED WARRANTIES OF MERCHANTABILITY, MERCHANTABLE QUALITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, AND NON-INFRINGEMENT, AND ALL WARRANTIES ARISING FROM COURSE OF DEALING, USAGE, OR TRADE PRACTICE.
-PROVIDER MAKES NO WARRANTY THAT THE PROVIDER IP, OR ANY PRODUCTS OR RESULTS OF THE USE THEREOF, WILL MEET CUSTOMER’S OR ANY OTHER PERSON’S REQUIREMENTS, OPERATE WITHOUT INTERRUPTION, ACHIEVE ANY INTENDED RESULT, BE COMPATIBLE OR WORK WITH ANY SOFTWARE, SYSTEM OR OTHER SERVICES, OR BE SECURE, ACCURATE, COMPLETE, FREE OF HARMFUL CODE, OR ERROR FREE.
+PROVIDER MAKES NO WARRANTY THAT THE PROVIDER IP, OR ANY PRODUCTS OR RESULTS OF THE USE THEREOF, WILL MEET CUSTOMER’S OR ANY OTHER PERSON’S REQUIREMENTS, OPERATE WITHOUT INTERRUPTION, ACHIEVE ANY INTENDED RESULT, BE COMPATIBLE OR WORK WITH ANY SOFTWARE, SYSTEM, OR OTHER SERVICES, OR BE SECURE, ACCURATE, COMPLETE, FREE OF HARMFUL CODE, OR ERROR FREE.

 9. Indemnification